DreamLayer

 • Normal harks are held during Focus; urgent watch-outs pierce it.
 Everything is silenced by the Veil.

-• set_attention(False) (the phone's "Proactive alerts" toggle, or "Hey Oracle, stop keeping watch") mutes the policy entirely.
+• set_attention(False) (the phone's "Proactive alerts" toggle, or "Hey Juno, stop keeping watch") mutes the policy entirely.

 The heartbeat: pulse(context) — or the background start_pulse(context_fn, interval=15.0) — runs anticipation and attention together on one context snapshot.
 Seam: the live context feed (place, people in view, clock) that a device build supplies to the pulse.